-Copa entered into collective bargaining with ACDAC and ACAV in January 2018; both of which are expected to end towards the end of the first quarter of 2018.
+Copa entered into collective bargaining with ACDAC and ACAV in January 2018.
+ACDAC has not yet resolved and ACAV ended with an arbitration process and we have a new arbitration collective document for terms of two years until September 2020.
 Additionally, SINTRATAC and Copa entered into collective bargaining agreement in December 2017 for terms of four years until December 2021.
-Negotiations with ACMA were resolved by arbitration on December 31, 2015, extending the validation every 6 months from this date, until June 30, 2017.
-As of December 31, 2017, ACMA has not presented a new bill of petition.
+Negotiations with ACMA were resolved by arbitration on December 31, 2015, extending the validation every 6 months from this date, until June 30, 2018.
+ACMA has not presented a new bill of petition.